SymfonyCasts/symfony5/sfcasts/ep4-relations/foundry-relations.md

 Yup: we want to generate a factory for the `Answer` entity.
 Beautiful!
 Let's go check that out: `src/Factory/AnswerFactory.php`.

-Cool.The only work we need to do immediately is inside `getDefaults()`: the goal here is to give every *required* property a default value... and we even have Faker available here to help us generate random data.
+Cool.
+The only work we need to do immediately is inside `getDefaults()`.
+The goal here is to give every *required* property a default value... and we even have Faker available here to help us generate some random stuff.

-Let's see: for `username`, we can use a `userName()` fake method.
-And for votes, instead of random number, use `numberBetween` -20 and 50.
+Let's see: for `username`, we can use a `userName()` faker method.
+And for votes, instead of a random number, use `numberBetween` -20 and 50.
 I'll delete `updatedAt`... but keep `createdAt` so we can fake answers with a `dateTimeBetween()` `-1 year` and now, which is the default 2nd argument.
-That period is a typo - future me will find it.
+That period is a typo for future me to discover!

 Head back to `AppFixtures`.
 Let's remove *all* of this manual `Answer` and `Question` code.
 Replace it with `AnswerFactory::createMany(100)` to create 100 answers.